 I am currently a postdoctoral researcher on the Brain Imaging for Global Health (BRIGHT; globalfnirs.org) project.
 BRIGHT is a prospective longitudinal study that has been following infants in The Gambia and UK from the antenatal period to early childhood.
 The aim of this study is to establish brain function-for-age curves in these two settings and to explore the contribution of nutrition and the general environment to development.
 My focus on this study is to examine infant cognitive development, as well as maternal wellbeing and the caregiving environment.

 I completed my PhD at the Institute of Psychiatry, Psychology and Neuroscience at King’s College London in 2017.
-As part of my PhD, I worked on the British Autism Study of Infant Siblings (BASIS), following up the first cohort of infants at-risk for Autism Spectrum Disorder (ASD) at school age.
-My focus was to investigate the development and correlates of co-occurring anxiety symptoms within this group.
+As part of my PhD, I worked on the British Autism Study of Infant Siblings (BASIS; basisnetwork.org), following up the first cohort of children with higher familial likelihood of Autism Spectrum Disorder (ASD) at school age.
+My focus was to investigate the development and correlates of co-occurring anxiety symptoms in this group.

 Godoy, P. B. G., Shephard, E., Milosavljevic, B., Johnson, M. H., & Charman, T. (2020).
 Brief Report: Associations Between Cognitive Control Processes and Traits of Autism Spectrum Disorder (ASD), attention-Deficit/Hyperactivity Disorder (ADHD) and Anxiety in Children at Elevated and Typical Familial Likelihood for ASD.
 Journal of Autism and Developmental Disorders 2020, 1–13. https://doi.org/10.1007/S10803-020-04732-9